Mandarin Restaurant

 Mandarin Restaurant Franchise Corporation is a chain of all-you-can-eat Chinese-Canadian buffet restaurants.
 It was founded in 1979 and currently has its headquarters in Brampton, Ontario.
 The chain consists of licensed restaurants across Southern Ontario offering over 100 Chinese-Canadian buffet menu items, take-out, and delivery, as well as à-la-carte ordering.
-Each restaurant location employs about 100 people, making Mandarin an employer for approximately over 2,500 people.
+Each restaurant location employs about 100 people, making Mandarin an employer for approximately 2,500 people.